 - Mental anguish and emotional suffering

 Legal help for car accident victims with PTSD

 A 2019 study on 300 car accident survivors found that nearly half developed PTSD.
-Over 70 percent of study participants reported difficulties at work and school, while 51 percent experienced extreme problems with social functioning.
+Over 70 percent of study participants reported difficulties at work and school, while 51 percent experienced severe problems with social functioning.

-Cognitive and behavioral therapy, medication, and counseling can provide victims the skills needed to cope with and lessen the impact of PTSD.
+Cognitive and behavioral therapy, medication, and counseling can provide victims with the skills needed to cope with and lessen the impact of PTSD.

 Contact us for a free consultation

 The Virginia car accident lawyers of Rutter Mills understand the severity of psychological trauma after motor vehicle collisions.
 Our legal team has decades of experience representing accident victims in Norfolk, Virginia Beach, Chesapeake, Newport News, Hampton, Portsmouth, and Suffolk.
 Protect your rights by calling today to schedule a free consultation.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.